perlmaster/perlstuff/README.md

-antbuild.pl - produce output similar to the "ant -projecthjelp" command dir-missing.pl - find files in one directory missing from another directory dir-common.pl - find files common to 2 directories
+antbuild.pl - produce output similar to the "ant -projecthjelp" command dir-missing.pl - find files in one directory missing from another directory dir-common.pl - find files common to 2 directories zipget.pl - extract specified members from a ZIP file zipfetch.pl - extract all members from a ZIP file

 the other files in this repository are files that are "required" by the above named scripts